 The Golden Globe Awards have been around for 75 years and yet, only five women (Barbra Streisand, Jane Campion, Sofia Coppola, Kathryn Bigelow and Ava DuVernay) have ever been nominated for Best Director, an award which is bestowed by the Hollywood Foreign Press Association (HFPA).
 Out of those five nominations, only Barbra Streisand has won and that was back in 1984 for Yentl.
 Not only did Barbra direct Yentl, she also produced, co-wrote the screenplay, and also performed and co-produced the soundtrack.
 To me, this further demonstrates the point many have made about women directors in Hollywood having to put in multiple times the work as their male counterparts to get some acknowledgement.

-Now, whether we enjoy award shows or not, they do provide opportunity and visibility to people in the entertainment industry, and one of the best ways to combat things like gender disparity and other forms of inequality in a workplace is to make sure that the people who are less visible are recognized for their accomplishments and in leadership positions.
+Now, whether we enjoy award shows or not, they do provide opportunity and visibility to people in the entertainment industry, and one of the best ways to combat things like gender disparity and other forms of inequality in a workplace is to make sure that the people who are less visible are recognized for their accomplishments.
 Simply put, this hasn’t been done.

 To me, it is disheartening that female directors – including (but not limited to), Dee Rees, Greta Gerwig and Patty Jenkins, who had three of the best-reviewed, groundbreaking, and highest rated films of the year, did not get a single nod for the work put in on their respective films.
 Think about it: The HFPA is a group of journalists and critics – critics who typically dictate what films are worth watching based on their reviews – and yet, somehow all of the women listed above and others, were shut out for the Best Director Globe this year.
 Please, just allow that to sink in.

-Perhaps, it alludes to a bigger problem that films directed by women are not getting the same amount of attention, or praise that films directed by men do.
-If you need any proof, see some of the replies from a tweet I posted during the Golden Globes where most comments automatically jumped to the conclusion that women directors were not worthy of being nominated because their films weren’t good or as good – something that is in direct opposition to the reviews received by many women directed movies in 2017.
+Perhaps it alludes to a bigger problem that films directed by women are not getting the same amount of attention, or praise that films directed by men do.
+If you need any proof, see some of the replies from a tweet I posted during the Golden Globes where most comments automatically jumped to the conclusion that women directors were not worthy of being nominated because their films weren’t good or as good – something that is in direct opposition to the reviews received by many women directed films this past year.

 For me, it ultimately seems as though the HFPA could have used this opportunity to include and acknowledge some of the female directors who have taken the film industry by storm this year, but unfortunately it did not turn out that way.

-Although it might be difficult to comprehend just how or why none of these brilliant women received any kind of acknowledgement from the HFPA for the films they directed, regardless of the snubs, I know that their films were truly a beacon to many this year and surely will be in the years to come.
+Although it might be difficult to comprehend just how or why none of these brilliant women received much acknowledgement from the HFPA for the films they directed, regardless of the snubs, I know that their films were truly a beacon to many this year and surely will be in the years to come.
 I see you and I thank you all for it!